AdobeDocs/document-services/src/pages/apis/microsoft-PA-integration/uplevel-your-document-content.md

 ### End-to-end workflows, complete with a signature.

-Agreements, contracts, offer leers – you name it.
+Agreements, contracts, offer letters – you name it.
 Easily build workflows that need e-signatures with the Adobe Acrobat Sign connector.

 - [Learn more](https://powerautomate.microsoft.com/en-us/connectors/details/shared_adobesign/adobe-sign)